MeteoraAg/dynamic-amm-examples/README.md

 - `quoteAmount`: Quote token amount.
 - `tradeFeeNumerator`: Trade fee numerator, with fee denominator is set to 100_000.
 - `activationType`: To activate pool trading base on `slot` or `timestamp`.
-- `activationPoint`: To activate pool trading at a point, either slot valut or timestamp value base on `activationType`.
+- `activationPoint`: To activate pool trading at a point, either slot value or timestamp value base on `activationType`.
 - `hasAlphaVault`: Whether alpha vault is enabled or not for this pool.

 ### DLMM configuration